kcalliga/sample-use-cases/use-case-1/README.md

 ● Tenant A can create multiple projects with quota

-One idea on how to accomplish this would be to create projects with the nomenclature called tenanta-project1, tenanta-project2, etc.  The number of projects to be created would be limited per user
+One idea on how to accomplish this would be to create projects with the nomenclature called tenanta-project1, tenanta-project2, etc.  The number of projects to be created would be limited per user.
+Some resources can be controlled at user level and some of these work together at project level too